paiva-s-lab/FlowCT/README.md

 In [this repo](https://github.com/paiva-s-lab/FlowCT/issues) for official version.

-In [jgarces02/FlowCT](https://github.com/jgarces02/FlowCT) for version under development (also for new suggestions!)
+In [jgarces02/FlowCT](https://github.com/jgarces02/FlowCT) for version under development (also for new suggestions and/or corrections!)

 ## Citation
 Cirino Botta, Catarina Da Silva Maia, Juan-José Garcés _et al._. **FlowCT for the analysis of large immunophenotypic datasets and biomarker discovery in cancer immunology**. _Blood Advances_ 2021.